• Free shipping on all orders

 Obesity Risk

-Part of the beauty of the Doberman breed is its sleek profile, with its powerful chest and lean form.
-One concern of spaying lies with the animal’s obesity risk.
-Hormonal changes brought on by the surgery lower the dog’s metabolic rate.
-Thus, its caloric requirements are also less.
+Part of the beauty of the Doberman breed is their sleek profile, with their powerful chest and lean form.
+One concern of spaying possibly lies with the animal’s obesity risk.
+Hormonal changes brought on by the surgery may impact the dog’s appetite and metabolic rate, alongside other factors.
+Thus, their caloric requirements are also less and these should be adjusted by feeding appropriate food amounts, choosing the correct type of food depending on the age and activity level, and ensuring exercise requirements are being met every day.

 Other Things to Consider

-We understand why some dog owners would choose to spay their pets before their first heat cycles.
+We understand why some dog owners would choose to spay their pets before their first heat cycles, but this decision should be based on professional veterinary recommendation on a case by case basis, breed of the dog, their ancestry and health, risks of certain disease, and available scientific research.
 However, the evidence tells us that it isn’t a cut-and-dry solution for all.
 You should think about other things that may influence your decision.
 Would you want to breed your dog?
 Are you interested in showing your Doberman?
-If so, bear in mind that it must be intact to compete in conformation trials.
+If so, bear in mind that they must be intact to compete in conformation trials.

 Other considerations involve the procedure itself.
-It’s less risky and may have fewer complications when done in puppies versus adult dogs.
-It’s also more expensive if you delay it.
+It’s often less risky and may have fewer complications when done in young healthy dogs.
+It’s also more expensive if you delay it, or your female dog develops pyometra.
 All these things point to one conclusion.

 Divider 5